dteare/opbookmarks/README.md

 The CLI can do a lot more than is possible with plain text metadata files.
 Things like usernames could be included alongside the titles in item lists, items can be created within 1Password, and in theory the entire 1Password experience could be recreated.

-This integration would no longer rely on unprotected plain text files, and with the new CLI users can authorize access using Touch ID or their Apple Watch.
+This new approach would no longer rely on unprotected plain text files, and with the new CLI users can authorize access using Touch ID or their Apple Watch to individual accounts.

 There are innumerable possibilities as `op` is a full-featured CLI that supports CRUD of items, vaults, and even accounts.